Adoptions before 2010: applying if you're under 18

 How to find information about past adoptions that occurred before 2010, for people with direct entitlement and are under age 18.

 Applying for information about overseas adoption if you're under 18

-The Adoption Information Unit (AIU) offers services to adopted people and adoptive and birth families where Family and Community Services (FACS) was involved in arranging the adoption of a child through the Intercountry Adoption Program.
+The Adoption Information Unit (AIU) offers services to adopted people and adoptive and birth families where Communities and Justice (DCJ) was involved in arranging the adoption of a child through the Intercountry Adoption Program.
 Adopted people, adoptive parents and birth parents are all eligible to apply for information about the overseas adoption.